 This walk through Blakeney village and around Blakeney Freshes is fantastic for spotting wildlife, especially birds.
 Keep an eye out for them on the grazing marshes and reed beds.
 The moderate walk means all the family can enjoy the fun.

 Wrap up warm and be prepared to blow away the cobwebs with an exhilarating walk across the beautiful Bedfordshire countryside where you can see views of five counties.
 Stunning views (and a welcoming café) make this a perfect place to walk, whilst taking in wildlife and history of the popular chalk downs.

 Explore the picturesque Stour Valley and Dedham Vale made famous by the 18th-century paintings of John Constable, England’s foremost landscape artist of the time.
 Take a walk along the river and through the meadows, returning to the cosy tearoom for a warming treat and mug of hot chocolate.

-The south pleasure grounds perhaps have the most to offer for a great winter walk at Ickworth.
+The south pleasure grounds have the most to offer for a great winter walk at Ickworth.
 Explore a mixture of open parkland and woodland glades, and take in the church, Walled Garden and obelisk monument.
 After your walk you can treat yourself to a warming drink in the restaurant.

 Coastal views are central to landscape gardener Humphry Reptons 1812 design, with the winter light often showing them off at their best at this time of year.
 Climb to the top of the gazebo tower perched on the top of the oak wood hill for a panoramic view of the North Norfolk coastline.